paul-rs/amaas-core-sdk-js/README.md

 ## core
 Core classes for the AMaaS Core SDK for JavaScript.
-These classes cannot be instantiated from the SDK, they are included for reference
+These classes cannot be instantiated from the SDK, they are included for reference.

 * [core](#module_core)